MRD-Git/Classifying-Qubit-Eigenstates/README.md

 # Classifying-Qubit-Eigenstates
-Using recurrent neural networks to classify superconducting qubit eigenstates that have been probed by a microwave mode.
+Using recurrent neural networks (RNNs) and other models to classify superconducting qubit eigenstates that have been probed by a microwave mode.
+The RNN model with 3 stacked LSTM cells (RNN_LSTM_3.ipynb) works best.

 The datasets are too large for uploading them to GitHub but you can download one here
 https://drive.google.com/file/d/1PNJjoMxajTBJAemM7cR968F0ewL1yMKt/view?usp=sharing,